xtuc/airgap/README.md

 # airgap

+Security for the modern AI age.
 Hide secrets from AI agents, while letting them do their work. `airgap` launches a target program (e.g. an AI coding agent) inside its own mount namespace and transparently replaces secrets (e.g. `.env`, SSH/PGP private keys) with redacted versions.

-An agent running under `airgap` can still **read** and **modify** the protected files, but it never sees the actual secrets.
+An agent running under `airgap` can still **read** and **modify** the protected files, but it never sees the actual secrets. `airgap` also has an additional layer to defend against malicious packages: it asks for your permission when unexpected files are being accessed — for instance by a malicious npm install script.

 ## Protected secrets